Nicaragua Food Guide

 Region: National

-Small, round dumplings made from yuca (cassava) and cheese, served with sweet syrup flavored with cinnamon and cloves.
-All Saints Day and Christmas tradition.
+Small round dumplings of yuca (cassava) and cheese, served in a sweet syrup spiced with cinnamon and cloves.
+They appear around All Saints Day and Christmas.

 Pio Quinto